PRACTICE-BASED RESEARCH FOR SOLVING 21st CENTURY PROBLEMS

 Nouspace Gallery & Media Lounge

 .
 The first art gallery in the U.S. Pacific Northwest to specialize in interactive and multimedia art.
 Exhibits, mounted monthly, range from mobile media works, to video installations, to 3D art to pioneering electronic literature.
-The gallery will also feature Radio Nouspace, a community-centered, internet radio station that will stream local music, public domain content, live interviews, and performances.
-The gallery will also host lectures, workshops, and screenings aimed at building an understanding and appreciation of digital media in SWWA, directed by John Barber & Dene Grigar.
-1005 Main, Vancouver, WA.
-It launches on September 7, 2012.
+The gallery also features Radio Nouspace, a community-centered, internet radio station that streams local music, public domain content, live interviews, and performances.
+The gallery also hosts lectures, workshops, and screenings aimed at building an understanding and appreciation of digital media in SWWA, directed by John Barber & Dene Grigar.

 CMDC Faculty Have Been Busy over the Summer